-- Global seaborne trade increased by 5% during 2023 and is forecast to grow by approx. 3% in 2024 (distance-adjusted) - Supply/demand remains well balanced.
-The orderbook is only 11% of the fleet, significantly below its peak - Most major shipyards are fully booked with Container and Gas carrier deliveries until 2026/27 - We expect the pace of fleet renewal to significantly accelerate when the shipping industry finally settles on a fuel standards for green vessels
+- Global seaborne trade increased by a little over 4% during 2023 and is forecast to grow by approx. 6% in 2024 (distance-adjusted) - Supply/demand remains well balanced.
+The orderbook is only 13% of the fleet, significantly below its peak - Most major shipyards are fully booked with Container and Gas carrier deliveries until 2026/27 - We expect the pace of fleet renewal to significantly accelerate when the shipping industry finally settles on a fuel standards for green vessels